 However, this is only one of the factors that influence the sound quality of the Yamaha HS8.
 The other factor that helps the HS8 be a great speaker is its built-in bi-amplification.
 The studio monitor has two separate amplifiers for both the woofer and the tweeter.
 The one for the woofer is a 75-watt amplifier, while the tweeter works impeccably with its 45-watt amplifier.
 The bi-amplification allows the speaker to have the amplifiers suited to the characteristics of the driver they amplify.
 This, in return, means that the overall quality of sound of the speaker is improved.

-When it comes to its controls, the Yamaha HS8 has a room control and a high trim control.
+When it comes to its controls, the Yamaha HS8 has a room control, level control, and a high trim control.
 The room control helps the speaker sound better when placed next to a wall.
-This control reduces the overemphasized bass that sometimes occurs and pollutes the sound of the speaker.
+This control reduces the overemphasized bass reproduction that sometimes occurs and pollutes the sound of the speaker.
 On the other hand, the high trim control makes sure that the studio monitor has pleasant and flattened higher frequencies.
 This gives the speaker a more professional and accurate sound.

 There is a great technology used for the bass reflex port on the back of the Yamaha HS8.
 This technology allows for an unobstructed flow of air everywhere in the port.
 The technology makes sure that there are no vortexes inside the port that could create unwanted sounds.
 Of course, less unwanted sounds means more overall sound quality and better performance of the speaker.

 Great performance is not an issue when it comes to the great Yamaha HS8.
 As we already mentioned, this studio monitor has a well-balanced and flat frequency response.
 There is not a single frequency that doesn’t sound natural and this creates a realistic sound of the speaker.